-- comparative different units, time scale and Revolution Scale. - Enlargement, reduction and combination of maps square method, Similar Triangle and Pantograph.
-Measurements of distance and computation of Area on maps. - 3.
-Methods of representation of relief-Hachures, hill Shading, Layer tint, Contours etc. Relief features, types of slopes, valleys, waterfall, Gorge, meanders, delta, plateau, conical hill, Ridge, Saddle & Pass to be drawn, with the help of contours shown in topographical sheets of different physiographic regions, profile drawing. - Study of Topographical sheets Scheme of Indian topo-sheets.
-Interpretation of a hilly and a plain area of India in respects of relief, drainage, Human settlement, Transport & Communication Pattern. - 5.
-Climatic maps and diagrams isopleths Maps (Isobar, Isotherms and Isobyts maps,) Simple and compound wind rose, climograph, hythergraph and climatograph, study & interpretation of weather maps of January & July months.
-Prismatic Compass Survey Importance, Appliances, Methods: Radiation, Intersection, Traverse (closed and open traverse) correction of bearings and removal of closing error- Bowditch, graphical and mathematical method, Calculation of WCB, R.B. and calculation of included angles (CIA) - Sixdays socio-economic survey camp of any village/town within Rajasthan state.
-Report should be prepared by each student seperately.
+- The nature and scope of cartography, Scales Plain.
+Diagonal and comparative - different units, time scale and Revolution Scale. - Enlargement, reduction and combination of maps square method, Similar Triangle and Pantograph.
+Measurements of distance and computation of Area on maps. - Methods of representation of relief-Hachures, hill Shading, Layer

+- tint, Contours etc. Relief features, types of slopes, valleys, waterfall, Gorge, meanders, delta, plateau, conical hill, Ridge, Saddle & Pass to be drawn, with the help of contours shown in topographical sheets of different physiographic regions, profile drawing. - Study of Topographical sheets Scheme of Indian topo-sheets.
+Interpretation of a hilly and a plain area of India in respects of relief. drainage, Human settlement, Transport & Communication Pattern. - Climatic maps and diagrams isopleths Maps (Isobar, Isotherms and Isohyets maps,) Simple and compound wind rose, climograph. hythergraph and climatograph, study & interpretation of weather maps of January & July months. - Prismatic Compass Survey Importance, Appliances, Methods: Radiation, Intersection, Traverse (closed and open traverse) correction of bearings and removal of closing error- Bowditch, graphical and mathematical method, Calculation of WCB, R.B. and calculation of included angles (CIA) - Six days socio-economic survey camp of any village/town within Rajasthan state.
+Report should be prepared by each student separately and should be submitted in the form of hardcopy or PPT.